usnistgov/striqt/README.md

-This is a base library and collection of scripts oriented toward GPU-accelerated real-time RF environmental monitoring with support for software-defined radios.
+This is a collection of python scripts and underlying libraries that enable GPU-accelerated real-time RF environmental monitoring with support for software-defined radios.
 The lowest-level routines are implemented separetely in [iqwaveform](https://github.com/dgkuester/iqwaveform), which allow interchangable operation on `numpy` or `cupy` arrays to transparently evaluate on either a CPU or CUDA GPU.

 ### Development status
 This is alpha software.
 The API may change frequently without warning.